"Forgive but collect" is the IRS motto when it comes to canceled debt.

 Not every debt settlement, however, has to pad Uncle Sam's pocket.
 Under the Mortgage Debt Relief Act that became law in 2007, some homeowners who are granted forgiveness of mortgage debt won't have to pay taxes on that amount.

 There are some restrictions.
 The forgiven debt amount is limited to up to $2 million, or $1 million for a married person filing a separate tax return.
-The tax relief only applies to mortgage debt discharged by a lender between 2007 and 2013.
+The tax relief applies only to mortgage debt discharged by a lender between 2007 and 2014.
 And the forgiven loan must have been taken out to buy or build a primary residence, not a second home or vacation home.